-To further its management of modern slavery risk, in 2020 BYES engaged an external consultant to assist with a full risk assessment and heat mapping of its supply chain.
+During 2020 BYES engaged an external consultant to assist with a full risk assessment and heat mapping of its supply chain.
 The key modern slavery risks in BYES supply chains were identified.
 A gap analysis against the existing BYES policies, procedures and activities was conducted enabling BYES to identify the key gaps in its policies, strategies, organisational capability and supply chain processes and engagement.
-This has now put the business in a better position to be able to detect and address any potential labour exploitation and human trafficking that may exist and enabled BYES to develop a forward- looking strategy prioritising areas of focus in the coming years.
+This has now put the business in a better position to be able to detect and address any potential labour exploitation and human trafficking that may exist and enabled BYES to develop a forward-looking strategy prioritising areas of focus in the coming years.

 BYES has a central procurement function that assesses and manages the procurement of high value and/or high risk goods and services in accordance with BYES' procurement practices and formal tendering procedures.
 This function has received specific awareness training on the issue of Modern Slavery to support in this risk assessment and management, particularly of subcontractors.
-The heat mapping exercise provided further clarity on high risk members of the BYES supply chain and enabled the business to develop and prioritise its future actions.
+The heat mapping exercise has provided further clarity on high risk members of the BYES supply chain and enabled it to develop and prioritise its future actions.